OpenframeProject/Openframe-Server/README.md

 # OpenFrame

+> NOTICE: This repo contains an early prototype which is no longer in use.

 Openframe is an **open source** platform for artists, developers, curators, and everyone else to explore new ways of consuming and interacting with art in our personal environment.

 Openframe is **free**.
 Anyone can set up a frame using a display and a Raspberry Pi, and following these simple instructions.